MaikDulle/MaikDulle.github.io/_posts/2025-12-19-Segmentation_Framework.md

 background: '/img/posts/SegmFramework/20251220_1827_Fun Customer Segmentation_simple_compose_01kcycs9swff78aesa1a2jyg66.png'
 ---

-## Note: All nuermic values in this example are ficticious and sreve for the purpose of illustration only.
+## Note: All numeric values in this example are ficticious and serve for the purpose of illustration only.
 Use at your own risk.
 Be ethical about usage.
 Further, I am not a professional programmer/developer.

 ---